investingsnippets/investingsnippets.github.io/content/posts/inflation-looking-back.md

 colab: https://drive.google.com/file/d/1DUyPzZAVkdg1QMiPNnkbBMB1cu2AT33o/view?usp=sharing
 ---

-In [Inflation - Planning Forward](/post/inflation-planning-future-cash-flows) we picked a static annual inflation rate to plan the financing of future expenses.
+In [Present Value & the Funding Ratio](/post/pv-and-funding-ratio) we picked a static annual inflation rate to plan the financing of future expenses.
 In this article we will use the inflation historical data to determine how inflation had affected our savings.

 <details><summary>Package Installation</summary>